 - Do not separate or attempt to separate a partner/handler from his or her service animal.

 When a Service Animal Can Be Asked to Leave

 - Disruption: The partner/handler of an animal that is unruly or disruptive (e.g., barking, running around, bringing attention to itself) may be asked to remove the animal from university facilities.
 If the improper behavior happens repeatedly, the partner/handler may be told not to bring the animal into any university facility until the partner/handler takes significant steps to mitigate the behavior.
 Mitigation can include muzzling a barking animal or refresher training for both the animal and the partner/handler.

-- Cleanliness: Partner/handlers with animals that are unclean, noisome, and or bedraggled may be asked to leave university facilities.
+- Cleanliness: Partner/handlers with animals that are unclean, noisome, and or bedraggled may be asked to leave College facilities.
 An animal that becomes wet from walking in the rain or mud or from being splashed on by a passing automobile, but is otherwise clean, should be considered a clean animal.
 Animals that shed in the spring sometimes look bedraggled.
 If the animal in question usually is well groomed, consider the animal tidy even though its spring coat is uneven and messy appearing or it has become wet from weather or weather-related incidents.

 Areas Off Limits to Service Animals